5 Steps to EQIP Assistance

 Fiscal Year (FY) 2015 EQIP Fund Pools

-In order to assure EQIP program funds are available to resource priorities across various land use types, for special emphasis resource needs and to assure that underserved groups have access to assistance California has developed the following types of ranking and funding pools –
+In order to assure that EQIP program funds are available to resource priorities across various land use types, for special emphasis resource needs and to assure that underserved groups have access to assistance California has developed the following types of ranking and funding pools –

 Air Quality Fund Pools

 National and state initiatives designed to provide financial assistance to producers address air quality compliance requirements in non-attainment areas of California.
-Please visit one of the website links below for more information. (coming soon)
+Please visit one of the website links below for more information.

 Bay-Delta Fund Pools

 A partner-driven national landscape-level initiative designed to provide financial assistance to address water quality, water quantity, and wildlife habitat resource concerns within the California Bay-Delta Central Valley watershed.
-Please visit the Bay-Delta Initiative webpage (coming soon) for more information.
+Please visit the Bay-Delta Initiative webpage for more information.